 Setting up Xcode for Cocoa Development with VisualStudio

-The Elements compiler requires Xcode 5 or later to be installed for Cocoa development.
+Elements compiler requires a Mac with the latest Xcode to be installed for Cocoa development.

 Please note that in order for things to work out of the box, the version of Xcode you install needs to contain SDK versions supported/known by Elements in form of a folder with .fx files.

-In most cases, Elements (in Visual Studio) and CrossBox will automatically determine the highest version of the iOS or OS X SDK supported by both Elements and the version of Xcode you have installed.
+In most cases, Elements and CrossBox will automatically determine the highest version of the SDK supported by both Elements and the version of Xcode you have installed.

 Any version of Elements will come with pre-built .fx files for the latest SDKs that were released at the time that version of Elements shipped, as well as support for some older SDKs.
-Please refer to the .fx Files topic for the current list.
+Please refer to the .fx Files topic for more details.